We work with more than 300 partners to bring you better travel deals

 Which day is cheapest to fly to Sudbury?

-Flights at midday are typically the cheapest time of the day to fly to Sudbury.
-Flights in the morning are usually the most expensive.
+Flights in the afternoon are typically the cheapest time of the day to fly to Sudbury.
+Flights at midday are usually the most expensive.

 Located in northern Ontario, Sudbury is a multi-cultural, welcoming city where lovers of outdoor sports, fine food and beautiful scenery will feel completely at home.